errchh/DynPrompt-1a/README.md

 ## Challenges and Limitations

-The responses is largely depends on the LLM in use, and prompt engineering techniques.
+The responses are largely depend on the LLM in use, and prompt engineering techniques.

 Prompt engineering techniques can be refined with resources mentioned above.

-The LLM model could be used depends on your hardware.
-The better the model, the higher RAM and VRAM requirements.
+What LLM model could be used depends on your hardware.
+The better the LLM model, the higher RAM and VRAM requirements.

 In this script in particular, I am using ``Llama 3.1 8B`` on MacBook M3 Pro ``18GB RAM``.
 You may run into errors if your VRAM is insufficient.